 Cisco Systems v.
 Doe I

-On January 9, 2026, the U.S. Supreme Court agreed to review a Ninth Circuit decision that would allow activists to impose liability on U.S. entities for aiding and abetting a third-party’s alleged human rights violations overseas.
-The decision was a victory for WLF, which contended in its brief urging review that the Ninth Circuit decision disregarded both the Constitution’s and the Supreme Court’s crucial limits on a federal court’s ability to imply a new cause of action under a federal statute.
-As WLF’s brief shows, whether the ATS or TVPA implicitly supply a remedy for aiding and abetting is a decision best left to Congress, not the Judiciary.
+On June 23, 2026, the Supreme Court halted activists from trying to impose massive liability on U.S. entities for “aiding and abetting” a third-party’s alleged human rights violations overseas.
+The decision was a victory for WLF, which filed an amicus brief urging reversal.
+In its brief, WLF contended that the Ninth Circuit, by permitting such suits to proceed, disregarded both the Constitution’s and the Supreme Court’s crucial limits on a federal court’s ability to imply a new cause of action under the ATS and the TVPA.
+The Supreme Court’s decision tracks that reasoning.